patrickjuchli/basic-ftp/README.md

 ## Extend

-For most tasks you can use `client.send` to send any FTP command and get its result.
+You can use `client.send` to send any FTP command and get its result.
 This might not be good enough, though.
-FTP can return multiple responses after a command, so a simple command-response pattern doesn't always work.
+FTP can return multiple responses after a command and a simple command-response pattern won't work.
 You might also want to have access to sockets.

-The client is just a collection of convenience functions using an underlying `FTPContext`.
+The client described above is just a collection of convenience functions using an underlying `FTPContext`.
 An FTPContext provides the foundation to write an FTP client.
-It holds the socket connections and provides a pattern to handle responses and simplifies event handling.
+It holds the socket connections and provides an API to handle responses and simplifies event handling.
 Through `client.ftp` you get access to this context.

 ### FTPContext API